- Academic Calendar

 Other subjects are available by appointment.

-Adult Basic Ed, Workforce Development & Noncredit Courses
+Adult Basic Education, Workforce Development, and Noncredit Courses

 Regional Adult Education Center

-The Regional Adult Education Center at Mount Wachusett Community College offers free classes in Basic Literacy, preparation for the new High School Equivalency Exam (HiSET) and three levels of English for Speakers of Other Languages (ESOL) at five area locations in North Central Massachusetts.
-In addition, we have a Distance Learning (DL) component for those residents unable to attend classes in person.
-The classes are offered in Devens, Fitchburg, Gardner, Leominster and Winchendon and enrollment is open throughout the year.
+The Regional Adult Education Center at Mount Wachusett Community College offers free classes in basic literacy, workplace readiness and preparation for both the GED and HiSET high school equivalency exams.
+Additionally, the MWCC ABE program offers three levels of English for Speakers of Other Languages (ESOL).
+Both ABE and ESOL courses are offered at four area locations in North Central Massachusetts; and both day and evening classes are available to students.
+The MWCC ABE program also offers a Distance Learning (DL) option for eligible students unable to attend classes in person.
+Adult Education classes are offered in Devens, Fitchburg, Gardner, and Leominster.
+Enrollment periods are regularly scheduled on a monthly basis.

-All classes are made possible by grants received by the Massachusetts Department of Elementary and Secondary Education office, North Central Massachusetts Workforce Investment Board/Employment Links, Inc., and the Robinson Broadhurst Foundation.
+All classes are made possible by grants received by the Massachusetts Department of Elementary and Secondary Education and the North Central Massachusetts Workforce Investment Board.

 Alternate Methods of Earning College Credit

-To graduate, students must earn a minimum of 30 credits at MWCC for completion of an associate degree (15 credits under special circumstances and with permission of Department Chair/Division Dean/Vice President of Academic Affairs).
-A maximum of 30 credits (45 credits under special circumstances and with permission of Department Chair/Division Dean/Vice President of Academic Affairs) may be transferred into MWCC, including courses from other colleges, CLEP, DSST, AP, life experience, armed services (with some exceptions), and Career Vocational Technical Education Linkages (CVTEL).
+To graduate, students must earn a minimum of 30 credits at MWCC for completion of an associate degree (15 credits under special circumstances and with permission of the department chair, the division dean, and the Vice President of Academic Affairs).
+A maximum of 30 credits (45 credits under special circumstances and with permission of the department chair, the division dean, and the Vice President of Academic Affairs) may be transferred into MWCC, including courses from other colleges, CLEP, DSST, AP, life experience, armed services (with some exceptions), and Career Vocational Technical Education Linkages (CVTEL).
 Students must earn a minimum of 15 credits at MWCC for completion of a certificate program and may only earn 7 credits from alternate methods.
 Students enrolled in the Criminal Justice program might not be eligible for life experience, police academy, armed services or CVTEL credits; and are limited to six credits total from CLEP and DSST.

 Advanced Placement Examinations (AP)